travlr-archived/CodeDepot/README.rst

-	FBP has much in common with the Linda language in that it is, in Gelernter and Carriero's terminology, a "coordination language": it is essentially language-independent.
+	FBP has much in common with the Linda language in that it is, in Gelernter and Carriero's terminology, a "coordination language": it is essentially language independent.
 Indeed, given a scheduler written in a sufficiently low-level language, components written in different languages can be linked together in a single network.
-FBP thus lends itself to the concept of domain-specific languages or "mini-languages".
+FBP thus lends itself to the concept of domain specific languages or "mini-languages".

 	FBP exhibits "data coupling", described in the article on coupling[*] as the loosest type